modir/using-laminas-framework-book/version2/docs/filters.md

 // The expected filter's output is the 'error.log'.
 ~~~

-I> The @`BaseName` filter will not process a non-scalar value.
+> The @`BaseName` filter will not process a non-scalar value.
 If you pass it an array, it
-I> will return the array as is and raise a PHP warning.
+> will return the array as is and raise a PHP warning.

 #### Dir Filter